The story of Luc jr

 Mr. Luc Pierre-Charles, Jr. comes from an intact, loving family.
 His mother and father have been married since 1984.
 That same year, Mrs. Pierre-Charles became a pastor.
-In the course of Mr. Pierre-Charles Jr. academic history, he was a member of the National Junior Honor Society and the National Honor Society i.e., from the 7th through the 10th grade.
+In the course of Mr. Pierre-Charles Jr.'s academic history, he was a member of the National Junior Honor Society and the National Honor Society i.e., from the 7th through the 10th grade.
 He also attended Pasco-Hernando Community College to acquire his degree in Business Administration.
-Also, Mr. Pierre-Charles Jr. employment history showed his commitment to work.
+Also, Mr. Pierre-Charles Jr.'s employment history showed his commitment to work.
 Starting at a very young age of 10-years-old, Mr. Pierre-Charles Jr. dedicated his services to Milton Funeral Home.
-Later, he worked at Sweet Bay Deli in Wesley Chapel, Mc Donalds in Wesly Chapel, Cracker Barrel also in Wesley Chapel and Thrifty Car Rental at Tampa International Airport.
-Luc Jr. work history shows that he is a preferred service person in the workforce.
+Later, he worked at Sweet Bay Deli in Wesley Chapel, Mc Donalds in Wesly Chapel, Cracker Barrel also in Wesley Chapel, and Thrifty Car Rental at Tampa International Airport.
+Luc Jr.'s work history shows that he is a preferred service person in the workforce.
 Lastly, Mr. Pierre-Charles Jr. did not have a previous criminal history, not even a speeding ticket.
-However, Mr. Pierre-Charles Jr. does have a 9-years-old son, Luc Pierre-Charles III, who is very intelligent and continuously express his love for his father and the desire for his father to be released from prison and returned home.
+However, Mr. Pierre-Charles Jr. does have a 12-years-old son, Luc Pierre-Charles III, who is very intelligent and continuously expresses his love for his father and the desire for his father to be released from prison and returned home.

 On July 28, 2006, in the early morning hours, 17-year-old Derek Pieper, and 18-year-old Raymond Veluz was murdered execution-style on an isolated dirt road in Trilby, Florida with multiple gunshot wounds.
 Two years went by, and the State Attorney still had no killer or no real evidence to convict anyone for the murders.